Efimov Effect in Ultracold Microwave-Shielded Polar Molecules

 This letter develops a quantum-mechanical treatment of three microwave-shielded molecules that incorporates experimentally realized microwave-dressed interactions in three dimensions and explicitly accounts for their anisotropic character.
 When simultaneous dressing by a linearly polarized $\pi$ field and a circularly polarized $\sigma_+$ field is considered, universality emerges already at the two-body level, as predicted in Ref.~\cite{karman2025double,dutta2025universality}.
 Explicitly, when the lengths and energies are scaled by $|a_d|$ and $E_d$, the two-body adiabatic potentials depend only on the dimensionless ratio $a_s/|a_d|$, while the variation of this ratio is found to be independent of the molecule, provided that it can be shielded.
 Extending this to the three-body system using the adiabatic hyperspherical framework, irrespective of the molecule, the three-body curves also only depend on $a_s/|a_d|$.
 Moreover, the Efimov effect emerges when the scattering length $a_s$ becomes the dominant length scale in the problem, with the trimer spectrum and position of Efimov resonances determined solely by $a_s/|a_d|$.
-Finally formation probability for trimolecular bound state is estimated under experimentally realistic conditions using the sudden approximation.
+Here, two-body universality refers to species-independent low-energy scattering in dipolar units, whereas three-body universality refers to the Efimov trimer spectrum in the $|a_s|\gg|a_d|$ regime.
+Finally, the formation probability for trimolecular bound state is estimated under experimentally realistic conditions using the sudden approximation.
 These results establish microwave-shielded dipolar molecules as a highly tunable platform for exploring few-body physics in molecular systems.

 The effective interaction between two shielded molecules is obtained by projecting the dipole-dipole interaction onto the highest field-dressed eigenstate~\cite{deng2023effective}.
 For molecules dressed simultaneously by a circularly polarized $(\sigma^+)$ and a linearly polarized $(\pi)$ microwave field, the resulting effective potential $V_\text{eff}$ can be written using perturbation theory as~\cite{deng2025two}